IBM/aspera-cli/README.md

 Note: the configuration `preview_dir` is *relative* to the storage root, no need leading or trailing `/`.
 In general just set the value to `previews`

-If another folder is configured on the HSTS, then specify it to `acli` using the option `previews_folder`.
+If another folder is configured on the HSTS, then specify it to `ascli` using the option `previews_folder`.

 The HSTS node API limits any preview file to a parameter: `max_request_file_create_size_kb` (1 KB is 1024 bytes).
 This size is internally capped to `1<<24` Bytes (16777216) , i.e. 16384 KBytes.